 6. Is This a Bad Time to Bring This Up?

-But God’s Girls said “he did not ‘permit a woman to teach or to have authority over a man’ (2:12).”
+God’s Girls says “he did not ‘permit a woman to teach or to have authority over a man’ ([1 Timothy] 2:12).”

-Most everyone recognizes that a plain reading of the English translation of 1 Timothy 2:12 does not capture its meaning.
+Most everyone recognizes that a plain reading of common English translations of 1 Timothy 2:12, like that quoted by God’s Girls, does not capture its meaning (a woman cannot teach a man?!).
 But that is all God’s Girls gives the girls.

 Indeed, many English translations of 1 Timothy 2:12 do not say women are not to “have authority” over men, but instead say they should not …

 … over men.

 And if you flip one page in the Bible, Paul says what kind of teaching and authority about which he is writing to Timothy in 1 Tim in the opening paragraph of the letter: the kind that involves a person disturbing the peace by acting like they are a “teacher of the law” (teaching was often treated above the scripture then) while they do not know what they are talking about.
 (1 Tim 1:2-8)